lancenacabuan/Shaliah/README.md

 The divine-identity reading argues that Paul has reformulated the Shema by assigning “God” to the Father and “Lord” to Jesus.
 Since *kyrios* commonly renders the divine name in the Greek Scriptures, Jesus is included in Israel’s unique divine identity.
 The verse’s creation language strengthens that interpretation.<sup id="cite-3-3"><a href="#source-3" aria-label="Source 3">[3]</a></sup>

 The Biblical Unitarian reading observes that Paul explicitly identifies the one God as the Father and then distinguishes Jesus as the one Lord.
 The prepositions preserve order: all things are ultimately “from” God and “through” Christ.
-Agency and messianic lordship can explain why the exalted Messiah participates in divine action without becoming the God who is its source.
+Agency and messianic lordship provide one historically available framework for explaining why the exalted Messiah participates in divine action while remaining distinguished from God as its ultimate source.

 Neither reading should be trivialized.
 The verse places Jesus at the center of creation and redeemed existence; it also preserves a grammatical distinction between the one God and the one Lord.
 Any adequate model must explain both.